Falklands War 1982: Operation Black Buck

-Operation Black Buck was a series of seven ambitious long-distance bombing missions conducted by the Royal Air Force (RAF) during the Falklands War in 1982.
+Operation Black Buck was a series of seven ambitious long-distance ground-attack missions conducted by the Royal Air Force (RAF) during the Falklands War in 1982.
 It was the RAF’s most daring attack since Operation Chastise – the Dambusters raid in WWII.

 The Vulcans and supporting Victor tankers were based at Wideawake airfield on Ascension Island in the mid-Atlantic where the missions would commence.
 After taking off from Ascension Island and making a journey of 3,900 miles across open water, the Vulcan would then move on to the target.
 In order for the Vulcan to reach the Falklands, eleven Victor tankers were assigned to a single Vulcan.
 They had to transfer fuel to the Vulcan and each other in a complex refuelling relay before each turned in sequence for home.